-Liverpool‘s ascent to Premier League, European and world champions under Jurgen Klopp has been quite the story, but never mind the Unbearables, it’s Aly Cissokho’s season on loan at Anfield that needs a movie first.
+Jurgen Klopp’s transformation of Liverpool into Premier League, European and world champions has been quite the story, but never mind the Unbearables, it’s Aly Cissokho’s season on loan at Anfield that needs a movie first.

 Aside from the odd nightmare period when they’re so bad that all we have left is gallows humour, there aren’t many times when we can laugh about the football clubs we support.
 For the most part, them being a bit shit just makes us supporters angry.

 But when you’ve just won your first league title in 30 years, to add to the European and world titles already in the cabinet, you can definitely afford yourself a smile about some of the absolute dross you had to watch on the long journey to success.

 So six years on from a season of heartache, of Stevie’s slip, Crystanbul and missing out on the title by two bastard points, Liverpool fans can finally look back at that 2013-14 campaign and have a good old laugh about the comedy character that was Aly Cissokho.

 Now, clearly, Cissokho isn’t terrible.
 He played for Porto, Lyon and Valencia before joining Liverpool and was even capped by France, albeit only once.
 Even judging him solely on his time at Anfield it’s unlikely he’d make many fans’ lists of the worst players they’ve seen turn out for the club.

 But in an otherwise pretty exceptional season, Cissokho’s 19 appearances in 2013-14 stood out like an actor auditioning for a lead in a slapstick comedy.
 He was proper shit.

 And while the movie sadly hasn’t (yet) been made, we can at least enjoy his showreel courtesy of this sensational video from 2014.